Home Devices Bard PowerPort

 • BBB A+ Rating Logo

-A Bard PowerPort is a small medical device placed under the skin that helps doctors access veins more easily.
-It’s often used for patients who require frequent treatments, including:
+A Bard PowerPort is a small medical device placed under the skin that helps doctors access veins more easily without needing to place a new IV into the skin each time.

 • Blood transfusions